gmfawcett/ocaml-supersimple-build/README.md

     obuild -b -c myprogram.ml  --> just compile to myprogram.cmo
     obuild -f myprogram.ml     --> force compilation even if current

-The '.ml' extension may be omitted.
+The `.ml` extension may be omitted.

-Obuild will use 'ocamldep' to discover and compile other source files in the current directory which are dependencies of the main program.
+Obuild will use `ocamldep` to discover and compile other source files in the current directory which are dependencies of the main program.

 A simple convention is used to specify dependencies on third-party packages, and to specify syntax extensions.
-Dependencies and extensions must be discoverable via 'ocamlfind'.
+Dependencies and extensions must be discoverable via `ocamlfind`.

 ## Example

-Here is a small program, `test.ml` that uses the `xstrp4` string-interpolation library, as well as the `Curl` package:
+Here is a small program, `test.ml` that uses the `xstrp4` string-interpolation syntax, as well as the `curl` package:

     (* LANG xstrp4 *)
     (* PKG curl *)